dummy-ilh/MINE/ML/Google_glossary.md

 A process that classifies object(s), pattern(s), or concept(s) in an image.
 Image recognition is also known as image classification.

-For more information, see ML Practicum: Image Classification.

-See the ML Practicum: Image Classification course for more information.

 imbalanced dataset

 Synonym for class-imbalanced dataset.